2e0byo/spreadsheets/docs/exercises/overtime.md

 Bob's hours are 9-5 with an hour off for lunch.
 Anything more is overtime.
 Overtime is paid at 177% his hourly rate (which is still £35/hour after tax).
 Make a calculator spreadsheet where Bob can enter the amount of hours he worked in a given day and be told how much he will earn.
+(You may assume, for now, that Bob does not hit any tax thresholds when he goes into overtime.)

 !!!
 Tip